alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 has been amply surpassed by the much better [AutoCannon](https://www.npmjs.com/package/autocannon) by Matteo Collina.
-I'm still actively working on [LibreCounter.org](https://librecounter.org/), which is a little tool to enjoy site stats without any of those pesky cookies.
+I'm still actively working on [LibreCounter.org](https://librecounter.org/), which is a little package to collect site stats without any of those pesky cookies.
 I enjoy working on it a lot.

 You may be wondering,